travis/factual-clojure-driver/README.md

 # Submit
 NOTICE: Server support for this feature is still under development.
 You are getting a preview of how this driver will support the feature.
 If you try using this feature now, you may not get a successful response.
 We will remove this notice once the feature is fully supported.

-The <tt>submit</tt> function lets you submit new or corrected data to Factual.
+The `submit` function lets you submit new or corrected data to Factual.
 Examples:

 ```clojure
 ; Submit a new entity to Factual's U.S. Restaurants table